Here are my Pediatric Physical Therapy must haves. My recommendations for toys and equipment that every Pediatric PT needs in their “toolbox”!

 13. Playground Balls

-Perfect to promote hand eye coordination, visual tracking, bilateral coordination, throwing, catching, kicking, bouncing!
+Playground Balls with just the right amount of bounce allow for hours of fun!
+Use them to promote hand eye coordination, visual tracking, bilateral coordination, throwing, catching, kicking, bouncing skills.
 This set of six colorful Playground Balls is great for setting up stations around the gym, school or home environment, each color representing a different ball challenge.

-There are so many great bean bag options!
-These Shape Bean Bags are a great tool for children of all ages, providing helpful sensory input, allowing child to identify colors, shapes and for our older children reading the words on each bean bag.
+Shape Bean Bags are a helpful tool for children of all ages, providing sensory input, allowing child to identify colors, shapes and for our older children reading the words on each bean bag.
 Bean bags allow us to practice hand eye coordination, object manipulation and grading of force and movement in throwing skills.
-We also love the Sport Time animal bean bags as seen here.
+We also love the Sportime Animal Bean Bags as seen here.

 15. Bubbles